beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 ### Use rotation policies
 Logs can take up a lot of space.
 Maybe you need to keep years of archival storage, but the space is limited and expensive.
 So, we have to set up a good rotation strategy and decide whether to destroy or back up your logs but always it has to allow the analysis of recents events.

-For example to create daily rolling log files we have to configure log4j, in that case log4j provides the DailyRollingFileAppender class.
+For example, to create daily rolling log files, we have to configure log4j, in that case log4j provides the DailyRollingFileAppender class.
 Here is an example of a log4j’s properties configuration file

     log4j.appender.Appender2=org.apache.log4j.DailyRollingFileAppender
     log4j.appender.Appender2.File=app.log